Saihex/creation_wiki_pages/The4Tris/index.md

 - Sairo model was used for Iskyverse Unit where she is `14.65 IU` tall which is `10 foot` from head to foot excluding ears

+---

 ### Reality Information
-The 4Tris occurs firstly in the real world with science fiction technology and little bit of magic.
+The 4Tris story line occurs firstly in [The 4Tris Real World](The4Tris/Dimensions/real_life) with science fiction technology and little bit of magic.
 There is this one thing called [Anomalous Crystals](The4Tris/category/logic/Hexatom) which are crystal formed by not atoms but [Hexatoms](The4Tris/category/logic/Hexatom), these crystals hold special properties where depending on the Hexatom bonds with other Hexatom and their types.
 You can read the page about Hexatoms for more information regarding it.

+The 4Tris franchise starts after [The 4Tris Real World](The4Tris/Dimensions/real_life) which is inside [The Simulation](The4Tris/Dimensions/the_simulation).
+It has more than [Anomalous Crystals](The4Tris/category/logic/Hexatom) and much more advanced technologies.

+---

 ### General character Information
 *For more information of the characters please read their wiki page*